felleg/felleg.gitlab.io-backup/content/reads/read-72-dopamine-nation.md

 any time" as any addict would say, I can't help but wonder, am I once again trading an addiction for another?

+According to the author, *addiction* is the continued and compulsive consumption of a substance or behavior (gambling, gaming, sex) despite its harm to self and/or others.
+I found it interesting to read about the author's own addiction with reading vampire romance novels, which shows that addiction and consumption are loose terms that can take many forms.

 This was a slightly scary read for me, because I didn't know how much of a light it would shed on some of my deeply rooted personal issues.
 Even though I'm embarrassed to write about these things and fear about how they might be received, I choose to do so because I want to practice